taw00/howto/howto-configure-swap-file-for-linux.md

 Here's the general advice:

 * Do you have far too little RAM?
-Buy more RAM
+Buy more RAM (challenging if a laptop, I know)
 * Do you have a relative small amount of RAM?
 A swap file sized 2x RAM should be sufficient.
 * Do you have an overwelming large amount of RAM?
 1x RAM or even less is